Posted on November 13, 2024 by Out Of Hand -

 Posted on September 25, 2018 by Out Of Hand -

-Art has always been my passion.
-After 11 year of teaching fine art, I embarked on my life-long desire to become a potter in 1998.
-Now I am merging all the things I love and trying something new.
-I draw inspiration from past and present experiences and this is where ceramic meets fine art.
 My work explores the beauty of nature, color and form.
-I meticulously paint hundreds of little flowers, colors and symbols to create detailed mosaics representing my aesthetic and culture.
+I meticulously hand paint beautiful natures to create detailed piece representing my aesthetic and culture.
 The final work is unique and beautiful.
 I don’t use any stencil nor tools of any kind, no two pieces of my work are the same.
-Lynn

 Posted on September 23, 2018 by Out Of Hand -